informalsystems/quint/docs/content/posts/soup.md

     else
         Set(nop(s))
 ```
 Now let's compare the two MonadBFT specifications: the original with explicit bookkeeping versus our refactored version using the message soup pattern.
-To compare the performance of the two approaches, we use a set of witnesses that explore different scenarios ranging from a simple reproposal case to more complex scenarios like the disappearance of a high tip from subsequent view.
+To compare the performance of the two approaches, we use a set of witnesses.
 A witness is something that we expect to hold in at least one state in one execution.
 We can then ask the Quint simulator whether it can find a trace that leads to a state that is described by the witness.
 We conducted 2 sets of experiments that answer these questions: How fast can a model find a specific witness "once"?
 What is the frequency of witness observation across multiple samples?

+The witnesses we use in our experiments explore different scenarios.
+Some are quite easy to construct in short executions (like
+a simple case were a proposal is reproposed) to more complex scenarios that require longer executions to reach them (like the disappearance of a high tip from subsequent view).

 ## Long Story Short
 Remember how we said the message soup approach skips intermediate states?
 Well, this shows up dramatically in the traces.
 The same consensus scenario where a reproposal is observed that takes on average **37 steps with the message soup needed 500+ steps in the original bookkeeping version**.
 That's not just a numbers game, it's the difference between seeing the consensus logic clearly versus getting lost in translation, when looking at the output Quint generates.